Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

+It should be noted that these distributions do not describe the occupation probabilities of species in the nuclear cascade, but only the probability of having the initial species fully disintegrated.
+Figure~\ref{fig:mass_groups_distributions} (right) represents such occupation probabilities for an initial $^{56}$Fe ($\gamma=7\cdot10^9$) after two different propagation distances for which the probability of full disintegration is almost null.
+After 2\,Mpc the average mass is reduced by 8-10 nucleons, given the short interaction lengths for iron and nuclei of similar mass.
+It might seem counterintuitive that after five times larger distance (10\,Mpc) the average mass is still $\sim20$ instead of five times the loss for 2\,Mpc, but this is the expected result given the reduction of the interaction lengths as the cascade moves to lower masses.
+The details of the cascade evolution demonstrate that injecting certain species as surrogates for mass groups is not a valid simplification for probability distributions.

-Figure~\ref{fig:Comparing_distrbutions_by_abs_mass} illustrates the regularity of these distributions across a broad boost range, where the mean of the distribution has been used for regularization of the distance, since the distributions span from a few to thousands of megaparsecs, depending on boosts.
-The density distributions for the distance until the initial state (only $^{56}$Fe) is absorbed into a certain mass (indicated with different colors) are shown with solid lines representing the mean, and shaded bands bracketing the extreme values at each distance point, as the boost moves in the range $4 \cdot 10^8$ to $3 \cdot 10^{10}$.
-The remarkable regularity of the distributions is evident from the negligible variation, especially given the broad range of length scales and the differences in the target photon fields.
-Indeed, $\langle L \rangle$ is in the sub- to megaparsec scales for $\gamma \gtrsim 3 \cdot 10^9$ (predominantly CMB interactions) and in the hundreds to gigaparsec scales for $\gamma \lesssim 3 \cdot 10^9$ (predominantly IRB interactions) \textit{e.g.}~see Fig.~\ref{fig:interaction_legths}.
-Distributions involving a few species have a broader relative width (as seen for absorption at mass 50) which reduces rapidly with more intermediate species and has almost no change for absorption mass below 40.
-For discussion of the implications of this regularity in extragalactic propagation see Sec.~\ref{sec:atrophysical_impact}.
+Nevertheless, the correlation between a certain mass loss and the corresponding distance needed is remarkably stable.
+Figure~\ref{fig:Comparing_distrbutions_by_abs_mass} illustrates this relation over a broad boost range.
+Since the distributions span from a few to thousands of megaparsecs depending on the boost, the mean of the distribution was used to regularize the distance scale.
+The density distributions for the distance until the initial state $^{56}$Fe is absorbed into a certain mass group (indicated with different colors) are shown with solid lines representing the mean, and shaded bands bracketing the extreme values at each distance point, as the boost moves in the range $4 \cdot 10^8$ to $3 \cdot 10^{10}$.
+The remarkable regularity of the distributions is evident from the negligible variation, especially considering the broad range of length scales and the differences in the target photon fields.
+Indeed, $\langle L \rangle$ is in the sub- to few megaparsec scales for $\gamma \gtrsim 3 \cdot 10^9$ (predominantly CMB interactions) and in the tens to gigaparsec scales for $\gamma \lesssim 3 \cdot 10^9$ (predominantly IRB interactions).
+Distributions involving only a few species have a broader relative width, as seen for absorption at mass 50, becoming narrower with the increase of intermediate species, and showing little change for absorption masses below 40.
+A discussion of the implications of this regularity in extragalactic propagation is included in Sect.~\ref{sec:atrophysical_impact}.